 At the time of writing, the HEx website is NOT selling the £10 discounted tickets.
 It is not clear if they will only be available on the day or if the site has not been updated – although it is unfair to announce a £10 promotion whilst continuing to sell people tickets at full price.
-(EDIT: you need to use the code Easter2015 on the website for the discount to show.)

 Because HEx tickets are usually valid for 3 months from the date of issue, they may only be available for £10 at the stations to stop people hoarding them.
 You may also be able to combine the £10 tickets with a Railcard discount, which can only be claimed when buying at a ticket office.